-Here, we investigated the origins of tree discordance in the Petunia-Calibrachoa-FabianaSolanaceae clade using a comprehensive genome-scale dataset encompassing multiple species.
-Our results confirm Petunia as the sister genus to Calibrachoa + Fabiana.
-However, the relationships among species within these genera remain unsolved.
-The discordance in tree topologies within the short corolla tube Petunia clade and Calibrachoa subgenus Stimomphis arises from a combination of ILS due to their rapid diversification and past and ongoing hybridization events.
-Instances of high ILS and extensive hybridization are not uncommon in the evolutionary history of plants (e.g., Kleinkopf et al. 2019; Morales-Briones et al. 2021; McLay et al. 2023), but pinpointing the specific taxa involved in the hybridization events is still a daunting task, and one of the reasons why different methods often yield conflicting results (Gates et al. 2023).
+421 Here, we investigated the origins of tree discordance in the Petunia-Calibrachoa-Fabiana

+- 422 Solanaceae clade using a comprehensive genome-scale dataset encompassing multiple species. - 423 Our results confirm Petunia as the sister genus to Calibrachoa + Fabiana.
+However, the - 424 relationships among species within these genera remain unsolved.
+The discordance in tree - 425 topologies within the short corolla tube Petunia clade and Calibrachoa subgenus Stimomphis - 426 arises from a combination of ILS due to their rapid diversification and past and ongoing - 427 hybridization events.
+Instances of high ILS and extensive hybridization are not uncommon in the - evolutionary history of plants (e.g., Kleinkopf et al., 2019; Morales-Briones et al., 2021; McLay - 429 et al., 2023), but pinpointing the specific taxa involved in the hybridization events is still a - 430 daunting task, and one of the reasons why different methods often yield conflicting results (Gates - et al., 2023).
 These introgression events likely contributed to the species' genetic diversity, aiding their adaptation during their radiation.
-Additionally, our network reconstructions indicated potential intergeneric hybridization between Calibrachoa and Petunia, two genera characterized by distinct chromosome numbers.
-Considering the weak hybridization signals observed in network analyses, the lack of support from gene tree topology weights, and the known current barriers
+Additionally, our network reconstructions indicated - 432 then adaptation during then radiation.
+Additionary, our network reconstructions indicated 433 potential intergeneric hybridization between Calibrachoa and Petunia, two genera characterized - 434 by distinct chromosome numbers.
+Considering the weak hybridization signals observed in

-- due to differing base chromosome numbers, it leads us to believe that such a hybridization event - 408 did not occur.
-However, both of our network analyses indicated intergeneric gene flow, - suggesting there is still a remote possibility that this could have occurred and may have been - 410 facilitated by strong selection despite the barrier imposed by differing chromosome base - numbers between the two genera.
-Whole genome analyses could solve the intergeneric - 412 hybridization puzzle and contribute to ascertaining which genomic regions may have been - involved in the Petunia-Calibrachoa introgression.
-Overall, our study sheds light on the complex - evolutionary history of this charismatic South American clade, providing crucial insights into its - 415 adaptation and diversification.
+- 435 network analyses, the lack of support from gene tree topology weights, and the known current - 436 barriers due to differing base chromosome numbers, it leads us to believe that such a - 437 hybridization event did not occur.
+However, both of our network analyses indicated intergeneric - 438 gene flow, suggesting there is still a remote possibility that this could have occurred and may - have been facilitated by strong selection despite the barrier imposed by differing chromosome - base numbers between the two genera.
+Whole genome analyses could solve the intergeneric - 441 hybridization puzzle and contribute to ascertaining which genomic regions may have been - 442 involved in the Petunia-Calibrachoa introgression.
+Overall, our study sheds light on the complex - evolutionary history of this charismatic South American clade, providing crucial insights into its - 444 adaptation and diversification. - 445

-416417 Acknowledgments
+446 Acknowledgments

-- This work used the RMACC Alpine supercomputer, funded by the University of Colorado - Boulder, the University of Colorado Anschutz, Colorado State University, and the National - 420 Science Foundation (award 2201538).
+- 447 This work used the RMACC Alpine supercomputer, funded by the University of Colorado - 448 Boulder, the University of Colorado Anschutz, Colorado State University, and the National - 449 Science Foundation (award 2201538).
 SDS was supported by NSF-DEB (award 1553114).
-PHP - was supported by a CAPES/PRINT fellowship.
+PHP - 450 was supported by a CAPES/PRINT fellowship. - 451